Office of the Board of Regents

 Policy and Efficiency (OPE)

-The Office of Policy and Efficiency develops, oversees and maintains the university's systemwide policymaking process by partnering with system and campus policy managers to create, revise and distribute universitywide policies; and acts as the official repository and point-of-contact regarding university-wide policies.
-OPE also supports efforts and initiatives to increase efficiency and effectiveness at the university, such as the President’s Task Force on Efficiency.
+The Office of Policy and Efficiency develops, oversees and maintains the university's system-wide policymaking process by partnering with system and campus policy managers to create, revise, and distribute university-wide policies; and acts as the official repository and point-of-contact regarding university-wide policies.
+OPE also supports efforts and initiatives to increase efficiency and effectiveness at the university.

 Procurement Service Center (PSC)

-The Treasurer's Office is responsible for overall cash management, debt management and property management.
+The Treasurer's Office has a dual report to the Board of Regents and the Vice President for Budget and Finance and is responsible for overall cash management, debt management and property management.
 It provides support and assistance to the campuses on financing strategies, real estate issues, banking relationships, and other investment-related issues.
-CU is the only public institution in the state to maintain its own treasury.

-University Counsel includes several legal functions that provide an array of services to the University of Colorado system.
+University Counsel has a dual report to the Board of Regents and the President of the University and includes several legal functions that provide an array of services to the University of Colorado system.
 The Office of the University Counsel provides legal advice to the Board of Regents, the president, system administration and the campuses.

 University Risk Management